MFT for CMMC: Ensure Your Managed File Transfer Solution is CMMC Compliant

 To gauge cyber contractor maturity, CMMC provides a tiered approach based on five levels determined by cybersecurity hygiene (which includes the number of technical security practices implemented) and processes (the capability to manage organizational security).

-How Does MFT Play Into CMMC Compliance?
+How Does MFT Affect CMMC Compliance?

 • Encryption for all data at rest and data in transit: Typical encryption algorithms at this level include AES-128 or AES-256 (for data at rest) and TLS 1.2 or higher (for data in transit).